Backpacking in Ethiopia is one of the best things you could do as a backpacker.

-Ethiopia is where it originates from, and many times you will be welcomed with a free cup, and when you do have to pay it costs almost nothing.
+Ethiopia is where coffee originally comes from, and many times you will be welcomed with a free cup of Ethiopian coffee, and when you do have to pay it costs almost nothing.

 They even do a beautiful coffee ceremony where they roast the beans in front of you.

-Backpackers Love an Adventure.
+Backpackers Love an Adventure

-In the historic muslim city of Harar in the east you can feed wild hyenas .
+In the historic muslim city of Harar in the east you can feed wild hyenas in Harar .
 A man who deals with them regularly calls for them when the sun sets and they come creeping slowly towards you.

 Want to know what it feels like to have one of the strongest jaws on earth snapping a piece of meat 30cm from your face from a stick in your teeth, then that is where to go.

 When you head into this region you need to have several soldiers escort you for safety against rebels from Eritrea.

 Fancy scouting with a group of soldiers like a ghost in the dark up a volcano that is still active?
 You can.

-In the Simien Mountains of the north you can go hiking, where you will be able to get up close with large families of gelada monkeys.
+You can go hiking in the Simien Mountains where you will be able to get up close with large families of gelada monkeys.